varabyte/kotter/README.md

 }
 ```

 When you reference an animation in a render for the first time, it kickstarts a timer automatically for you.
-All you
+In other
-have to do at that point is reference your animation as if it were a string, and Konsole takes care of the rest!
+words, all you have to do is treat your animation instance as if it were a string, and Konsole takes care of the rest!

+#### Animation templates

 If you have an animation that you want to share in a bunch of places, you can create a template for it and instantiate
+instances from the template. `KonsoleAnim.Template` takes exactly the same arguments as the `konsoleAnimOf` method.

-instances from the template.
-This can be useful if you have a situation where it looks more natural if the same
+This may be useful if you have a single animation that you want to run in many places at the same time but all slightly
-animations are running off sync from one another.

-For example, if you were processing 10 threads at a time, you may want the spinner for each thread to start spinning
+off from one another.
+For example, if you were processing 10 threads at a time, you may want the spinner for each thread
-whenever the thread first activates, to look more natural and chaotic:
+to start spinning whenever its thread activates:

 ```kotlin
 val SPINNER_TEMPATE = KotlinAnim.Template(listOf("\\", "|", "/", "-"), Duration.ofMillis(250))